sciZer0/7/v/README.md

 This is the decentralization which is sufficient.

+The approach allows truly-decentralized and truly-democratic blockchains to be extremely efficient.

-## Efficient Decentralization
+## True Decentralization Being Efficient

-Even creating such very generous incentives for Validators, the total donation budget for 100 Validators, even at the maximum of the blockchain's market capitalization of say $1 trillion, might be just about $500 million.
+Even creating such very generous incentives for Validators ($5m annually per person), the total annual donation budget for 100 Validators, even at the maximum of the blockchain's market capitalization of, say, $5 trillion, might be just about $500 million or so -- which is just 0.05% of the blockchain's market capitalization.

 *For reference,*

-*During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was a lot lower then $1 trillion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.*
+*During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was a lot lower then $1 trillion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6 billion.*

-The qustion arises -- how much might the users of the Bitcoin blockchain pay the contributors (miners/validators) during a year  when the Bitcoin blockchain's market capitalizatin (only theoretecally)  would be $1 trillion.
+The qustion arises -- how much might the users of the Bitcoin blockchain pay to the contributors (miners/validators) annually when the Bitcoin blockchain's market capitalizatin (only theoretecally) would be $1 trillion.

+<p>&nbsp</p>

+**The Continuation**

+<h1>10 &nbsp Contributors</h1>

+On the Vote Blockchain, there are Contributors: Validator-Developers who can contribute in the Vote blockchain.

+Each Contributor is a person (probably anonumous) with their Public Address.

+Contributors can recieve donations from users (Voters).

 <h1>10 &nbsp Automated Donations</h1>